 If you have been following us for a while, hopefully, you have mastered our 72-hour dough recipe.
 We like to call that our Master Dough.
-We especially love the long fermentation time, we find it ideal for flavor.
+We especially love the long fermentation time, we find it ideal for flavor and texture.

 With the master dough in mind, today we are going to try an alternative liquid.
-We are going to substitute the water for Starbucks coffee.
+We are going to substitute the water for Starbucks coffee or make your own.
 The substitution is really simple.
-Instead of 1 1/2 cups of water, we are going to use Starbucks Coffee.
+Instead of 1 1/2 cups of water, we are going to use Coffee.
 Really any coffee you drink will be fine.
 Just remember to pour it in at room temperature.
 If it’s too hot you may kill the yeast.
-Substituting coffee in your pizza dough is going to elevate you to Culinary genius.
+Substituting coffee in your pizza dough recipe is going to elevate you to Culinary genius.

 Starbucks Coffee Pizza Dough (makes 3 -4 doughs)

 500 grams (3 3/4 Cups) all purpose flour

 1 gram (1/4 tsp) active dry yeast